NativeScript/docs-v7/docs/best-practices/bundling-with-webpack.md

 ### Javascript heap out of memory

-Bundle processing can consume a significant amount of memory, especically when using uglify `--env.uglify`.
+Bundle processing can consume a significant amount of memory, especially when using uglify `--env.uglify`.
 The default node process allocates 1.5GB memory.
 If you encounter issues similar to:
 `FATAL ERROR: CALL_AND_RETRY_LAST Allocation failed - JavaScript heap out of memory`

 Please set the following environment variable to allocate a larger heap size before running `tns build --bundle`, e.g. to allocate 4GB memory: